 A country with a sufficient number of patent cases, or potentially a country that wishes to attract patent cases, may choose to set up a Local Division.
-This information is subject to change but currently a Local Division is expected in Austria, Belgium, Denmark, Finland, France, Italy, Ireland, the Netherlands, and four Local Divisions in Germany are expected.
+This information is subject to change, but as of 1 June 2023, when the Court opened, a Local Division has been in Austria, Belgium, Denmark, Finland, France, Italy, Ireland, the Netherlands, Portugal, and Slovenia.
+Four Local Divisions have been established in Germany.
 Countries may also club together with their neighbours and set up a Regional Division.
-Stockholm will host a Nordic Regional Division, with English as its official language, to serve Estonia, Latvia, Lithuania and Sweden, Bulgaria, Greece, Cyprus, Romania and Slovenia are planning to share a Regional Division, whereas Malta and Luxembourg do not plan to participate in a Local or Regional Division, with actions going straight to the Central Division.
-Local and Regional Divisions can choose their language of proceedings, with the Nordic Regional Division in Stockholm expected to choose English, the Finnish Local Division opting for Finnish and English, the Danish Local Division using Danish and English and the Belgian Local Division operating in Dutch, English, French and German.
+Stockholm hosts a Nordic Regional Division, with English as its official language, to serve Estonia, Latvia, Lithuania and Sweden.
+Bulgaria, Greece, Cyprus, and Romania are planning to share a Regional Division, whereas Malta and Luxembourg do not plan to participate in a Local or Regional Division, with actions going straight to the Central Division.
+Local and Regional Divisions can choose their language of proceedings, with the Nordic Regional Division in Stockholm choosing English, the Finnish Local Division opting for Finnish, Swedish and English, the Danish Local Division using Danish and English and the Belgian Local Division operating in Dutch, English, French and German.
+The German Local Divisions have adopted German and English, and the French Local Division French and English.